Stephon Tuitt: 2016

 Tuitt returned as the Steelers' starting defensive end to begin the 2016 regular season.
 In the Steelers' 38–16 season-opening defeat of the Washington Redskins, Tuitt only made one tackle throughout the game.
 On September 25, 2016, he collected five solo tackles, as the Steelers were defeated by the Philadelphia Eagles, 3–34.
-On November 13, 2016, Tuitt racked up three combined tackles and sacked Dallas Cowboys' quarterback Dak Prescott for his first of the season, as the Steelers lost, 30–35.
-The next game, Tuitt helped the Steelers win, 24–9, after finishing the game with five combined tackles and a season-high two sacks on Cleveland Browns' quarterback Josh McCown.
+On November 13, 2016, Tuitt racked up three combined tackles and sacked Dallas Cowboys quarterback Dak Prescott for his first of the season, as the Steelers lost, 35–30.
+The next game, Tuitt helped the Steelers win, 24–9, after finishing the game with five combined tackles and a season-high two sacks on Browns' quarterback Josh McCown.
 He was voted AFC Defensive Player of the week for his performance over Cleveland.

-During a Week 15 matchup against the Cincinnati Bengals, Tuitt left the game after suffering a knee injury on the first drive and missed the next two games.
+During a Week 15 matchup against the Bengals]l, Tuitt left the game after suffering a knee injury on the first drive and missed the next two games.
 Tuitt received an overall grade of 82.0 from Pro Football Focus and was ranked 21st among all qualified interior defensive linemen in 2016.

 He finished the regular season with 37 combined tackles (29 solo), four sacks, and three pass deflections in 14 games and 14 starts.
-The Pittsburgh Steelers finished first in the AFC North with an 11–5 record.
+The Steelers finished first in the AFC North with an 11–5 record.
 On January 8, 2017, Tuitt recorded four combined tackles in a 30–12 AFC Wildcard game victory over the Miami Dolphins.

 2017

-On September 9, 2017, the Pittsburgh Steelers signed Tuitt to a five-year, $60 million contract extension with an $11 million signing bonus and $13 million guaranteed.
+On September 9, 2017, the Steelers signed Tuitt to a five-year, $60 million contract extension with an $11 million signing bonus and $13 million guaranteed.

 Tuitt and Cameron Heyward returned as the Steelers' starting defensive end duo to begin the regular season.
-He started the Steelers' season-opening 21–18 victory over the Cleveland Browns, but left after suffering an injury on the second play of the game and finished with only one tackle.
+He started the Steelers' season-opening 21–18 victory over the Browns, but left after suffering an injury on the second play of the game and finished with only one tackle.
 The injury was confirmed to be a tear to his biceps that kept him from playing in Weeks 2–3.
 After returning for two games, Tuitt then suffered a back injury that kept him out of Weeks 7–8.
-In Week 17, he collected a season-high five combined tackles during a 28–24 win against the Cleveland Browns.
+In Week 17, he collected a season-high five combined tackles during a 28–24 win against the Browns.
 He finished the season with 25 combined tackles (19 solo), three sacks, and two pass deflections in 12 games and 12 starts.
 Pro Football Focus gave Tuitt an overall grade of 86.1, which ranked him 18th among all interior defensive linemen in 2017.